 Usually a large part of north, west and central India observes a fast on all nine days.
 Some people may choose to fast only on the first and the last day of the festive period.
 Fasting is a way to pay your gratitude to the Goddess.
-Traditionally in Hinduism, the consumption of alcohol and non-vegetarian food is considered inauspicious and unholy but there is also sound science behind it.
+Traditionally, the consumption of alcohol and non-vegetarian food is considered inauspicious and unholy but there is also sound science behind it.
 During these fasts people avoid eating meat, grains, alcohol, onion, garlic etc. From an Ayurvedic perspective, these foods attract and absorb negative energies and should be avoided during a seasonal change as our bodies tend to have low immunity around that time.

 Navratri festivities give you a chance to get back to the roots and deviate from the day-to-day affair.
 Ingredients like kuttu atta, singhara atta, fresh vegetables, milk, yogurt and makhanas are preferred as they are light on the stomach and can be digested easily.
 Instead of regular salt, rock salt or sendha namak is used as it is pure and unprocessed.
 Those who do not wish to fast may follow a vegetarian satvik diet where ingredients like garlic and onions that produce heat in the body are avoided to allow your body to detox.

 (Also Read: 5 Navratri Fasting Favourites And Their Health Benefits)

 Embrace the joy of the festival with the 13 best of our fasting recipes.
 From old favourites to newer ones, indulge in a lot more than just the usual fare.

 Sabudana is full of starch or carbohydrates which gives you the much needed energy boost while fasting.
 A light dish made with sabudana, peanuts and mild spices.
 You could also opt for sabudana kheer or sabudana vada, which also make great Navratri snacks.